Slesa/launchy/Launchy_QT/readme.txt

 For beta release:
-.
-Add thanks to Tyler for graphics stuff in change log .
-Tyler's new skin

 Low priority:
 .
 Can get rid of extra data (e.g. icon info) in alternatives item's if I clear the items after options exits .
 Append to file plugin or .bat file or something
 .
 Confirmation on Alt+F4

-For next alpha:
 .
-Fix animation problem
+Recompile 4.3.2 to include more options

+2.0+:
 .
+Add memory for runny/launchy (rebuild/exit/etc..)
+.
+Add a plugin for open with etc..

+For beta:
-Debug controly version to find out which dll is causing problems
+.
+Debug controly version to find out which dll is causing problems .
+Remove debug messages from controly
+.
+Add thanks to Tyler for graphics stuff in change log .
+Tyler's new skin
+.
+Revert to old documentation system but update it
+.
+Fix the "Launchy | Rebuild" not being the first option, e.g. launchy the program is the first option for "Launchy" . win+d when options screen is up makes it hard to get launchy back

+Done for beta 1:
+.
+If hotkey pressed to hide Launchy when options are open, Launchy would close when you exited the options dialog.
+Fixed.
+.
+Added tooltips for alternative items
+.
+Bring the font back?
+Greek fonts seem to have problems .
+If skin doesn't exist, use default
+.
+Changing skins reset position (fixed)
+.
+Dropdown is also transparent
+.
+Double click runs item

 Done for alpha 9:
 .
 Expand to short name on tab